Jerakin/p5e-foundryVTT/assets/data/README.md

 This is the data file that is overwriting the template data for every move.
 Here it could be nice to input a `chatFlavor` for the moves.

+### moves.json
+Currently only containing the "Higher Level" text of a Move.

 ### pokemon.json
 This is the data file that is overwriting the template data for every Pokemon.
 Images are already added.

+### pokemon_extra.json
+Currently only containing the Size of a Pokemon.

 ### pokemon_icon.json
 This stores the different icons for the Pokemon, the `"img"` is the image that is used on the Pokemon Item.
 The `"token"` is used as the token.
 These tokens are created by the script in `./tools/tokens/`.